top of page

 TEA FOR TWO (2009) b g Kayf Tara - One For Me (Tragic Role (USA)) - Won 2 NHF, 3 hurdles & 4 chases between 2013 & 2019.
 I loved this one and I was a big fan of his rider Lizzie Kelly who rode him in all bar two of his thirty seven races.
 Truth be told he was not championship class but he won two Grade One races in his career and in doing so made history.
 His victory in the Kauto Star Novices Chase in 2015 gave Lizzie not just her first Grade One but she became the first female rider to win one in the UK.
 He was tried in the highest company, ran in two King Georges (finished third in 2017 and was only beaten by three lengths) and two Gold Cups.
 The first attempt ended in bitter diappointment when he useated Lizzie at the second fence in 2017 but the following year he finished seventh.
 He also ran in a Grand National, pulling up in the closing stages in 2019 and at the end of his career he was running in cross country events at Cheltenham.
 His greatest moment though was his final victory when in April 2017 he managed to head Cue Card between the last two fences in the Aintree Bowl and tenaciously managed to repel his resurgent challenge to hold on by a neck.
 He was last seen over the Cheltenham cross country course in November 2019.
 A lovely lovely hrose

 ULTRAGOLD (FR) (2008) b g - Kapgarde (FR) - Hot D'Or (FR) (Shafoun (FR)) - Won 8 chases between 2012 & 2020.
-Won chases in the French provinces and Auteuil befre miving to the UK in OCtober 2013.
-He becae something of an Aintree specialist ruing over the fences seix ties and completing each time.
-Most notably he joined the exclusive duak winners club when he won back to back renewals of the Topham Chase in 2017 (at odds of 50-1) and 2018.
-He also finished runner up in the grand Sefton i 2017 and third in the Becher Chase a year later, He arguabley didn' t stay the full National distance but it was sporting of conections to give it a go and he finished fourteenth in 2019 havng finished lame.
-He ran a few times after that including a final trip over the Aintree femces wher he finished unplace din the 2019 Grand Sefton and he was last seen running in a novice urdel at Newton Abbot in September 2020.
+Won chases in the French provinces and Auteuil before moving to the UK in October 2013.
+He became something of an Aintree specialist running over the fences six times and completing each time.
+Most notably he joined the exclusive Topham dual winners club when he won back to back renewals in 2017 (at odds of 50-1) and 2018.
+He also finished runner up in the Grand Sefton in 2017 and third in the Becher Chase a year later.
+He arguably didn' t stay the full National distance but it was sporting of conections to give it a go and he finished fourteenth in 2019 havng finished lame.
+He ran a few more times after that including a final trip over the Aintree fences when he finished unplaced in the 2019 Grand Sefton and he was last seen running in a novice hurdle at Newton Abbot in September 2020.

 UP FOR REVIEW (IRE) (2009) br g - Presenting - Coolsilver (IRE) (Good Thyne (USA)) - Won NHF, 2 hurdles and 3 chases between 2016 & 2018.
-Won a mainde point to point in 2014 abd gus furst bumer at the end of the year.
-Won his first two hurdles, flopped at the FCheltenham Festival but eneded a successful season over timber with victory at the Punchestown Festival.
+Won a maiden point to point in 2014 and his first bumper at the end of the year.
+Won his first two hurdles, flopped at the Cheltenham Festival but ended a successful season over timber with victory at the Punchestown Festival.
 Was then off the course for nearly two years but did win two small chases in 2018.
-The National was only his eigths race over fences and he was broyght down at the first fence.
-Sadly he appeared to land awjkwardly and was killed.
+The National was only his eighth race over fences and he was brought down at the first fence.
+Sadly he appeared to land awkwardly and was killed.

 VALTOR (FR) (2009) b g - Nidor (FR) - Jossca (FR) (Badolato (USA)) - Won hurdle and 6 chases between 2012 & 2022.
-Did most of his racingin France where he was trained by Eric Leray.
-He won four chases at Auteuil including a Group 3 ebent there in October 2016.
-He also ran in two Grand Steeplechase De apris but did not fetaur in the finish either time.
-He moved to No the UK in November 208 an he won his first start for nrew connections whe he took the Silver cup at Ascot at odds of 33-1.
-He puuled up on his next start at AInree andcame to the National as an outsider and he was one of the backmarkers.
-He didn't return to INtree but won novice hurdle at Ascot n his next srat and a point to pont n May 22.
-He last raced uder rules at Ludloe in February 2022
+Did most of his racing in France where he was trained by Eric Leray.
+He won four chases at Auteuil including a Group Three event there in October 2016.
+He also ran in two Grand Steeplechase De Paris but did not feature in the finish either time.
+He moved to the UK in November 2018 an he won his first start for new connections when he took the Silver Cup at Ascot at odds of 33-1.
+He pulled up on his next start at Aintree and came to the National as an outsider and he was one of the backmarkers.
+He didn't return to Aintree but won a novice hurdle at Ascot on his next start and a point in May 2022.
+He last raced under rules at Ludlow in February 2022.

 VALSEUR LIDO (FR) (2009) b g - Anziliero (GER) - Libido Rock (FR) (Video Rock (FR)) - Won NHF, 3 hurdles and 4 chases between 2012 & 2019.
-Won his bumoer in France before moving to Ireland where he won his first two hurdles in 2013 but he was no match for the legendary Vautour in the 2014 Suppree He won a grade 2 at Fairyyhouse n his next start but was then beaten by another legend Faugheen at the Puncehstwos Festival.
-He then went chasin gand won his first two starts the scodn beig the Grade 1 Drinmore Vhase at Fairyhouse.
-He eneded his novice chase campaihn with a Grade 1 victory at the Punchestwon Gesival ad he looked ot be headed fr the top.
-Apart fro wiing the iw Royal Vhampion Chase in 2016 (where he beat Silviaco Conti by eleven lebgths) he didn't quite hit the ehights expecte dof him bt he dud chase ome Djakadem in the Pucnehestown Chase anD Vaurout in the Ryanair Chase He lsost his wqy adter rthat Dobw royak win and was a 66- outideider in the 2019 National wgeere he fisihed tenth.
-He last ran ybder rykes ithe Jetty National at Listowel in September 2019.
+Won his bumper in France before moving to Ireland where he won his first two hurdles in 2013 but he was no match for the legendary Vautour in the 2014 Supreme.
+He won a Grade Two at Fairyhouse on his next start but was then beaten by another legend Faugheen at the Punchestown Festival.
+He then went chasing and won his first two starts, the second being the Grade One Drinmore Chase at Fairyhouse.
+He ended his novice chase campaign with a Grade One victory at the Punchestown Festival and he looked to be headed for the top.
+Apart from winning the Down Royal Champion Chase in 2016 (where he beat Silviniaco Conti by eleven lengths) he didn't quite hit the heights expected of him but he did chase home Djakadam in the Punchestown Chase and Vautour in the Ryanair Chase.
+He lost his way after that Down Royal win and was a 66-1 outsider in the 2019 National where he finished tenth.
+He last ran under rules in the Kerry National at Listowel in September 2019.

 WALK IN THE MILL (FR) (2010) b g - Walk in the Park (IRE) - Amour (FR) (Lost World (IRE) - Won 6 chases between 2014 & 2021.
-Won a chase at Fontainbebleu before being sent to he UK where he beame ausefu handicap chaser winning a small race at Ascot in November 2017 as well as chases at Exter and Wincanton.
-He won back to back editions of the behcer chase in 2018 and 2019.
-He had been a reserve for the 2018 National bbut managed to get into the race only to be wiuthdraen on the day having been found to be lame.
-In 2019 he ran a bkuder to finish fourh having been proinent rthroughout and had established himsel as a tre Aintree specialist.
-He would have run a big race in the 2020 National had it not been lost to Covid but connections gained some consolation when he fiished second in the Virtual National that was run instead (see belw).
-IIt was surprising that when he reunrd to Aintree foa an attejot at a Becher Chase hat-trick he took a heavy fall at he Chair which was the only tie he had ever fallen in his career.
-He was pulled up on his next start at Warwick in the Classic Chase and connections decided to reture him.
+Won a chase at Fontainbeleau before being sent to he UK where he became a useful handicap chaser winning a small race at Ascot in November 2017 as well as chases at Exeter and Wincanton.
+He won back to back editions of the Becher Chase in 2018 and 2019.
+He had been a reserve for the 2018 National but managed to get into the race only to be withdrawn on the day having been found to be lame.
+In 2019 he ran a blinder to finish fourth having been prominent throughout and had established himsel as a true Aintree specialist.
+He would have run a big race in the 2020 National had it not been lost to Covid.
+Whether connections gained any consolation when he finished second in the Virtual National that was run instead is anyones guess.
+It was surprising that when he reuturned to Aintree for an attempt at a Becher Chase hat-trick he took a heavy fall at he Chair.
+This was the only time he had ever fallen in his career.
+He was pulled up on his next start at Warwick in the Classic Chase and connections decided to retire him.

 WARRIORS TALE (2009) b g - Midnight Legend - Samandara (FR) (Kris) - Won NHF, 2 hurdles and 5 chases between 2013 & 2022.
-One finished runner u pbehind One For Arthur in a Novice hursle at Ayr in March 2015, Wontwo chase at Newbury in March 2017.
-Pulled up oin both Nationals but in between was a slightly surprising winner of the Grand Sefton .
-Moved from the UK to Irelnd in 2020 anafete running in a few oiints win a hunter case at ACork in April 2021.
-Sadly he was killed in a fall at Thurlees in January 2022.
+Once finished runner up behind One For Arthur in a novice hurdle at Ayr in March 2015.
+Won two chases at Newbury in March 2017.
+Pulled up in both his Nationals but in between was a slightly surprising winner of the Grand Sefton.
+Moved from the UK to Ireland in 2020 where he ran in a few points and he won a hunter chase at Cork in April 2021.
+Sadly he was killed in a fall at Thurles in January 2022.

 2020 - No Race